 Glenwood Avenue, Wollaton, Nottingham NG8

 The church/hall is a simple brick structure, with a pitched slate roof supported on light steel trusses.
 It consists of a main hall, comprising nave and sanctuary, with attached sacristy, confessional and baptistery.
 The windows are steel casements, those to the sanctuary glazed with leaded lights of tinted glass.
-The main entrance and window above have a reconstituted stone surround ‘to emphasise that this is something more than an Assembly Hall’ (CBR, 100).
+The main entrance and window above have a reconstituted stone surround ‘to emphasise that this is something more than an Assembly Hall’ (Catholic Building Review, 1956).
 The interior has not been inspected.

 Original Date: 1955